 It sounds simple, but with a hyperactive child, it’s essential to pick your battles.
 Losing your cool and shouting at a child suffering from ADD will only cause them to get more anxious and do more harm than good.
 Sick of always asking them to brush their teeth, put on their socks, shoes, tidy their room, etc?
 If they’re struggling with following these instructions, help them if you can.
 Make the activity fun, or offering a distraction or multiple choice can help, i.e, “Would you rather tidy up your room now or in an hour?”
 It’s also important to accept your child’s limitations but encourage their potential, and not compare them to siblings or peers, especially when it comes to their achievements.

 Ask for Help

 While everyone has tough days if it’s getting too much and struggling and feeling overwhelmed, reach out for help.
 You’re probably already getting advice from doctors and specialists.
 If not, make an appointment with one and keep searching until you find ‘the right fit.’
 Don’t be afraid to lean on family and friends too.

-You can also glean tips from a parenting coach or reconnect with your child by signing up for a course such as my Guidance Approach to Parenting, which begins September 28th, 2020.
+You can also glean tips from a parenting coach or reconnect with your child by joining my free private Facebook community.
+Plus, don’t forget to go to freeparentingbook.com for my Amazon best selling ebook.

 back to top